caitlinmillar/Frontend_Events/README.md

 And load it up on http://localhost:3000.

+You will also need to git clone the API repo and create a database in the terminal to run the backend API.

+Here is a link to the backend API - https://github.com/rimmderes/EventsCalenderProject for you to clone.

 ## Thank you

 We like to say a special thank you to all trainers helping us build our wesbite and the rest of cohort for their support :relieved: .